BasicPrimitives/javascript/samples/FirstOrganizationalChart.md

 ```Javascript
 control.setOption("cursorItem", 0);
 ```
-every time we make changes to the control's API we need to call explicitly `update` method.
-This is needed in order to avoid triggering layout updates on every property change.
+every time we make changes to the control's API, we need to explicitly call the `update` method.
+The explicit update method call helps you avoid triggering layout updates on every property change.

 ```Javascript
 control.update(primitives.UpdateMode.Refresh);
 ```

-The control is state-full it keeps internal state of the visualization for the purpose of performance optimization during updates.
+The control is state-full.
+It keeps the internal state of the visualization for performance optimization during updates.
 It avoids unnecessary layout calculations and elements rendering not relevant to the changed option.

-The control is interactive component by design, so it needs to add event listeners to placeholder `div` element to handle mouse and keyboard events.
-So it should be properly destroyed in order to remove event listeners and avoid memory leaks in single page applications:
+The control is an interactive component by design, so it needs to add event listeners to the placeholder `div` element to handle mouse and keyboard events.
+So it should be destroyed to remove event listeners and avoid memory leaks in single-page applications:

 ```Javascript
 control.destroy();